Anicka van Emden

 Anicka van Emden (born 10 December 1986) is a Dutch retired judoka who won a bronze medal at the 2016 Summer Olympics in Rio de Janeiro (shared with Yarden Gerbi).
 She also won bronze medals at the 2011 and 2013 World Judo Championships.

-Since 2007 she works 16 hours a week as a radio diagnostic technician at the Haaglanden Medical Centre in The Hague.
+Since 2007, van Emden works 16 hours a week as a radio diagnostic technician at the Haaglanden Medical Centre in The Hague.